cbowns/fitbit-oauth-perl/readme.md

 (If you haven't already, download [OAuthSimple.pl](https://raw.github.com/jrconlin/oauthsimple/master/perl/OAuthSimple.pm) so that Perl can talk to Fitbit.)

-1. Run `request_token.pl`.
-It will open a browser page that requests OAuth read-write access for your application.
+1. Run `request_token.pl`: `perl request_token.pl`.
+It will open a webpage that requests OAuth read-write access for your Fitbit application.
 Select "Allow".
-Fitbit will display a long PIN on-screen, like "aqi…1ct".
-Copy and paste that into the terminal where `request_token.pl` is waiting, and hit enter.
+Fitbit will display a long PIN.
+Copy and paste that PIN into the terminal where `request_token.pl` is waiting, and hit enter.

 2. `request_token.pl` will finish handshaking with Fitbit, and will print out: